Learning disabilities

 What this means for your child

-Children with SEN may have difficulties with:
+Children and young people with SEND may have difficulties with:

 - expressing themselves, understanding what others are saying and managing their relationships (communicating and interacting)